-The students to be served are those working to enhance their administrative skills, some of whom are about to begin their administrative careers and others whom seek greater professional preparation and development.
+The students to be served are those working to enhance their administrative skills, whether they are about to begin their administrative careers or they seek greater professional preparation and development.
 Important constituencies to be considered include the state, local and federal governments, Maxwell and Gunter Air Force Bases, hospitals and affiliated public and private sector health care providers, nonprofit organizations and elected officials.